April 25, 2009

 [4] Christine Chapman, "Thoughts and Recollections of Elisabeth (Lisa) Samethini", personal e-mail, January 2008.
 Christine Chapman (nee Samethini) is the daughter of Frank and Elisabeth, and Han Samethini's niece.

-[5] Frank's successful tiger hunt had a humorous but potentially tragic aftermath.
-Elizabeth relates: "There were many tigers in the area at the time, and the boys had learned to shoot a rifle.
+"There were many tigers in the area at the time, and the boys had learned to shoot a rifle.
 Frank loved every opportunity he could get.
 One day Frank (who was 16 or 17 years old at the time) ventured out by himself and actually shot a tiger who was caught off guard in the nearby woods.
 He ran home proudly to tell his father, who was horrified and asked his son, "Is your rifle cartridge now empty?"
-To which Frank replied, "Sure, Dad" and pulled the trigger.
+To which Frank replied, "Sure, Dad!" and pulled the trigger.
 A bullet fired from the cartridge and narrowly missed two guests who were sitting nearby."
 Christine Chapman, Ibid.

 [6] Ibid.

 [7] Werkers aan de Burma-spoorweg, p.
-249. Brugman does not specify which of the two Hague conservatories Samethini attended.
+249. Postma does not specify which of the two Hague conservatories Samethini attended.
 There was the famous Royal Conservatory (Koninklijk Conservatorium), which still exists, and a less prestigious music school that has since closed.

 [8] A 1946 Personeelsstaat (army personnel record) lists Han's education level as MULO II, with a diploma in stenotypy.
 MULO is a Dutch acronym signifying More Extended Elementary Education, equivalent to American high school.
 Copy of this document kindly furnished by Mr. L.H.G.
 Belleflamme of Stichting Administratie Indonesische Pensioenen (SAIP).